sushilks/treadmill-connect/README.md

     ```

 ## ⚡ ESP32 Firmware (Standalone Bridge)
 You can run this bridge on a standalone ESP32 microcontroller, removing the need for a laptop!
+Simply plug it in close to your treadmill, and it will work wirelessly.

+### Prerequisites
+-   **PlatformIO**: Install the VS Code extension or CLI (`pip install platformio`).

 ### Prerequisites
 -   **PlatformIO**: Install the VS Code extension or CLI (`pip install platformio`).